pflin87/droopy/README.md

 ## Features
 * Single Select
 * Multiple Select
-* Search functionality.
+* Searchable data with on/off feature.
-* Prefill/preselected for single and multiple select cases
+* Prefill/Preselected data for single and multiple select cases
-* Create Tags for selection.
+* Tags formation
-* Tags can be created in separate/different container (even not a part of dropdown) also.
+* Tags can be created inside or outside(separate/different) of druthers
-* Can enable or disabled search.
-* Also used when show data in list form
+* Can also used to represend data in list form.
-* Also support dependent feature for single/multiple select at any number of level (e.g. DropdownC is depended to DropdownB and DropdownB is depended to DropdownA and so on up to 'N' level.)
+* Dependent feature for "single/multiple select" (e.g. DruthersA is depended to DruthersB and DruthersB is depended to DruthersC up to 'N' level.)

 -------------------------------------------------------